ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/attack-ruleset/web-attacks/common-web-attacks.md

  It looks confusing because, well, it is, but that's for another time :P

- Malicious programs will often also pass their own unique user agent or the more deceptive programs may try to imitate a more common user agent like the above, but accidentally misspell some aspects.
-Threat Monitoring has the ability to detected many of these malicious user agents and block them.
+ Malicious programs will often also pass their unique user agent or the more deceptive programs may try to imitate a more common user agent like the above, but accidentally misspell some aspects.
+Threat Monitoring can detected many of these malicious user agents and block them.
 See the Remediation and Blocking section below for more information.

 **Signatures detected**